dbernheisel/presentation-elixir-web-deployment-today/why-elixir/why-elixir.md

 ^ Programming for the unhappy path is more difficult in other languages without pattern-matching.
 It's more difficult because it's easier to forget.
-A big example of what we forget to handle is Nil
+A big example of what we forget to handle is `Nil`

 ---

 # [fit] Nil
 # [fit] NoMethodError
 # [fit] AttributeError

+^ Don't these error just annoy you?
+I hate this crap

 ---